CPPTemplates/CrossPP/tutorial/README.txt

 how to disable warnings from external headers, including imageloader.h: https://developercommunity.visualstudio.com/t/pragma-warningpush-0-no-longer-works/1433518

-to include sfml:
-use vcpkg (click on an include directive to see)

 a window is attached to a thread. use that thread only! do the rendering preferrably on the main thread, while the game itself can be on another thread.